Beefster09/table-lang/design.md

     basically the same no matter which line it is writing.
     * Resource leaks are really easy to create by accident without RAII or something like `with` in Python.
+    * Elegantly handles overflow errors and bounds checked array accesses.
 * Return codes, whether alone or with multiple return values (C, Perl, Lua, Go, GDScript, Jai)
     * Introduces noise from explicit control flow
     * It's really easy to ignore errors
+    * Creates friction for medium to large formulas that can fail at multiple places
 * Errors are stored in a global variable, queue, or stack (C, OpenGL)
     * Errors are often far-removed from their cause
+    * Nothing to enforce handling the error

  I would like to somehow strike a balance between all these options.
 Goals: